bhargavi-codes/person-details-app/README.md

 $conn = new mysqli('localhost', 'root', '', 'person_db');

 HOW TO RUN
-Open your web browser.
+1.Open your web browser.
-Access the form page: http://localhost/person-details/form.html.
+2.Access the form page: http://localhost/person-details/form.html.
-Fill in the details and submit the form.
+3.Fill in the details and submit the form.
-View stored records at: http://localhost/person-details/view.php.
+4.View stored records at: http://localhost/person-details/view.php.

 FOLDER STRUCTURE
 person-details/